markjjacob/Negotiation/TLON_Lecture_06.md

 - Once the anchor is defined, parties tend to treat it as a real, valid benchmark by which to adjust other judgments, such as the size of one side’s opening offer.
 - Goals—whether realistic or not—can serve as anchors and may be public or private, as well as conscious or unconscious.

+> Fight the bias
+>
+> - Thorough preparation
-  - Thorough preparation, along with the use of a devil’s advocate or reality check, can help prevent errors of anchoring and adjustment.
+> - the use of a devil’s advocate or reality check
+> - both can help prevent errors of anchoring and adjustment.

 ### Issue Framing and Risk